Ensemble Multi-Quantiles: Adaptively Flexible Distribution Prediction for Uncertainty Quantification: Experiments

 \subsection{Methods and Implementations}

 We implement EMQ and two variants, as well as 8 popular existing deep learning-based methods for uncertainty quantification for comparisons.
-Among them, HNN and Deep Ensemble are variance network models.
+In them, HNN and Deep Ensemble are variance network models.
 MC Dropout and Concrete Dropout are Bayesian methods.
 Vanilla QR, QRW, and SQR are quantile regression models.
 Interval Score is a recent method related to quantile regression.
 The implementation details of every method are summarized as follows.

 \textbf{EMQ}.
-We implement the proposed EMQ and set the only additional hyper-parameter $T_{max}=40$.
-For the neural network structure, at the step $t=0$ for $F_0$, we use 3 hidden layers and set the hidden layer sizes to be $[8,16,4]\times d$ where $d$ is the input dimension.
+In EMQ implementation, we set the only additional hyper-parameter $T_{max}=40$ if the dataset has a feature dimension less than 300, and $T_{max}=200$ otherwise.
+For the network structure, at the step $t=0$ for $F_0$, we use 3 hidden layers with layer sizes $[8,16,4]\times d$ where $d$ is the input dimension.
 The output dimension is 2 at $t=0$.
-At the step $t>0$ for $F_t$, we use 2 hidden layers with the layer sizes $[16,8]$, which are much smaller than those in $F_0$.
+At the step $t>0$ for $F_t$, we use 2 hidden layers with layer sizes $[16,8]$, which are much smaller than those in $F_0$.
 Now the output dimension is 4 at $t>0$.
 For activation functions, we use tanh for all hidden layers and linear for all output layers.
 Softplus is applied additionally for ensuring a positive output if necessary.

 \textbf{EMQ$_\mathbf{0}$}.
 We also implement a special case of EMQ in which we set $T_{max}=0$, named EMQ$_0$.
 It is equivalent to assuming $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$ to be Gaussian all along, without further ensemble steps.
 We can use it to prove the advantages of EMQ.
 The hyper-parameters of EMQ$_0$ are set the same as EMQ (at the step $t=0$).